iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ### Starting the node

-You can start the IOTA-Core node and INX extensions by running:
+You can start IOTA-Core node and INX extensions by running:

 ```sh
 docker compose up -d